microsoft/aitour-Essential-Prompting-for-GitHub-Copilot-in-VS-Code/README.md

-# Essential Prompting for GitHub Copilot in VS Code
+# Essential GitHub Copilot Techniques in VS Code

 This repo is a companion to this session at Microsoft AI Tour, a worldwide tour of events.